 - 1. Mitsui has submitted filings with the domestic stock exchanges on which it is listed designating all External Members as Independent Directors and Independent Audit & Supervisory Board Members. - 2.
-Policy regarding independence of External Members, their function and roles pursuit of their management oversight functions.
-Also, with a view to overseeing business operations in a way that reflects the standpoint of our diverse stakeholders, in selecting External Directors, Mitsui takes into consideration the fields from which candidates originate, along with their gender.
+Policy regarding independence of External Members, their function and roles

 [External Directors]